Tractus Iliotibialis Friction Syndrome (Runners Knee)

 • Exercises for muscle balance, stability and flexibility of the hip and knee

-• Collaboration with physical therapists or sports physicians for an integrated approach
+• Collaboration with physiotherapists or sports doctors for an integrated approach

 Recovery

-Rehabilitation focuses on pain reduction and prevention of recurring symptoms.
-With proper support, movement modifications and targeted exercises, pressure on the knee can be reduced, allowing the joint to recover and making sports more comfortable again.
+Rehabilitation focuses on pain reduction and prevention of recurring complaints.
+Proper support, movement adjustments and targeted exercises can reduce pressure on the knee, allowing the joint to recover and making sports more comfortable again.